Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 ## Usage

 Function App
-FlowInvokedFunction.cs is the cs project that holds the custom .NET code executed by a specific type of Azure Function.
-This Azure function is called WorkflowActionTrigger.
+To see an example of how an function can be invoked, please refer to FlowInvokedFunction.cs is the cs project that was provided in sample repo.
+That class holds the custom .NET code executed by an Azure Function.
+The Azure function trigger needed for the function is called WorkflowActionTrigger.
 All of the function headers authoring custom code will need to include the WorkflowActionTrigger in order to execute the code properly.
 To make changes to author your own function, ensure that you have three things:
 1) Function Header Name.
 This is the name of your function.